 - Plan to improve their neighborhoods in the near future

 - Believe they can have a positive impact on local social problems

 ACADEMIC DEVELOPMENT AND EDUCATIONAL SUCCESS

-- Understand how the subject matter of this course can be used in everyday life
+- Understand how the subject matter of this program can be used in everyday life

-- See the connection between their academic learning at and real-life experiences
+- See the connection between their academic learning and real-life experiences

 DukeEngage-New Orleans students will volunteer with a broad array of organizations, many with a focus on public health.
 Past participants have worked with organizations such as: